michael-olney/mml/README.md

 | `two&nbsp;&nbsp;spaces` | `two~~spaces`          |

-Unlike HTML or XML, whitespace reduction within a tag body is part of the syntax.
-The rule is simple: spaces occurring between two tags which are not listed as [phrasing content][2] in the HTML standard is eliminated completely.
-All other whitespace is reduced to a single non-breaking space (U+00A0).
-Whitespace that is escaped using a backslash is not considered whitespace for the purposes of whitespace handling.
-In this approach whitespace being used to neatly arrange the source markup is eliminated before the rendering stage is reached.
-Additional non-breaking spaces can be introduced using the tilde character ('~').
+Unlike HTML or XML, whitespace reduction within a tag body is part of the syntax, and whitespace is generally emitted as non-breaking to prevent the renderer from collapsing it any further.

-C-style comments are available (but not C++-style single-line comments).
+C-style comments ('/* */') are available.
 Characters are escaped either by preceding them with a backslash ('\') or surrounding them with backticks ('\`').
 Literal characters are passed on as literal to HTML, but no attempt is made to prevent the renderer from doing things like collapsing whitespace.
 However, the syntax is designed to deal with these issues at the syntax level so that users don't usually have to worry about HTML's whitespace rules.

 Mammal is inspired partly by Erik Naggum's unreleased [Enamel][1] (NML) markup language.